-Property management aims primarily to provide owners and tenants with a pleasant and comfortable living and/or working environment and to maintain the common parts of the buildings properly to ensure safety for owners, tenants and the public.
+Property management aims primarily to provide owners, tenants and users with a pleasant and comfortable living and/or working environment and to maintain the common area of the buildings properly to ensure safety and general well-being for owners, tenants and the public.
 The profession was one of the few sectors burgeoning in the past years when the economy was slow.
 More and more people have joined the profession.
-As public awareness of the importance of property management continues to increase, the demand for registered professional housing managers grows rapidly.
+As public awareness of the importance of property management continues to increase, the demand for registered professional property managers grows rapidly.